marijnh/Eloquent-JavaScript/20_node.md

 {{index overwriting}}

-Don't work directly in the code on the file server, since if you make a mistake you are likely to damage the files there.
+Don't work directly in the code exposed by the file server, since if you make a mistake you are likely to damage the files there.
 Instead, keep your work outside of the publicly accessible directory and copy it there when testing.

 {{hint

 {{index "file server example", "textarea (HTML tag)", "fetch function", "relative path", "public space (exercise)"}}

 You can create a `<textarea>` element to hold the content of the file that is being edited.
-A `GET` request, using `fetch`, can be used to get the current content of the file.
+A `GET` request, using `fetch`, can retrieve the current content of the file.
 You can use relative URLs like _index.html_, instead of [_http://localhost:8000/index.html_](http://localhost:8000/index.html), to refer to files on the same server as the running script.